KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
 2. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
 3. Outdated: Found `MichMich/MagicMirror` in file `MMM-Fuel.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
-7. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
-8. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `gasbuddy.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
-10. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `nsw.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
+10. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
-12. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
+11. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
-13. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+12. Outdated: Found `MichMich/MagicMirror` in file `tankerkoenig.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-14. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+13. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-15. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+14. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-16. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+15. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-17. Recommendation: Replace eslintrc by new flat config.
+16. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)